AreWeDreaming/plasma_math_tools/README.md

 * Basic fitting tools

 ## Contributing
 At the moment all contributions should be discussed.
-Pull requests will be welcome once version 1.0 is stable.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)